bogdumi/dileme/README.md

 # Dileme

-`dileme.py` is a simple Python program used to scrape magazine covers using `BeautifulSoup`.
+`dileme.py` is a simple Python program used to scrape magazine covers of `https://dilemaveche.ro` using `BeautifulSoup`.

 ## Install requirements